 Oryx Petroleum is highly dependent upon its executive officers and key personnel to implement its business strategy, particularly since staff reductions in 2015 and early 2016 have resulted in a smaller team.
 The success of exploration, appraisal, development and production activities integral to Oryx Petroleum's business will be largely dependent upon the performance of such executive officers and personnel.
 In particular, the role of Jean Claude Gandur, the Chair of the Board, is instrumental and critical to Oryx Petroleum and its future growth and success.
 The expertise, knowledge and relationships of Mr. Gandur are extremely valuable assets to Oryx Petroleum and cannot easily be replaced.
-As a result, the reduction or loss of the services of Mr. Gandur could have a Material Adverse Effect.
+The reduction or loss of the services of Mr. Gandur, in particular, could have a Material Adverse Effect.

-In addition, competition in the oil and gas industry for senior management and personnel with relevant expertise and exposure to international best practices is intense due to the small number of qualified individuals, which may affect Oryx Petroleum's ability to retain its existing executive officers and key personnel and to attract additional qualified personnel.
+In addition, competition in the oil and gas industry for senior management and personnel with relevant expertise and exposure to international best practices may affect Oryx Petroleum's ability to retain its existing executive officers and key personnel and to attract additional qualified personnel.
+The Corporation's status as a junior oil producer also increases the challenges involved in recruiting and retaining qualified personnel.
 Oryx Petroleum does not maintain key man life insurance on any of its executive officers or key personnel.
 The unexpected loss of, or the inability to attract and retain, the services of executive officers or key personnel could have a Material Adverse Effect.